The dynamics of semigroups of transcendental entire functions I: Introduction

-A natural extension of complex dynamics is to investigate the dynamics of a sequence of different functions by means of composition which was first studied by Hinkkanen and Martin \cite{martin} related to semigroups of rational functions.
-In their paper, Hinkkanen and Martin extended the classical theory of the dynamics associated to the iteration of a rational function of one complex variable to the more general setting of an arbitrary semigroup of rational functions. \\ A transcendental semigroup $G$ is a semigroup generated by a family of transcendental entire function $\{f_1,f_2,\ldots\}$ with the semigroup operation being functional composition.
-We denote the semigroup by $G=[f_1,f_2,\ldots].$ Thus each $g\in G$ is a transcendental entire function and $G$ is closed under composition.
-For an introduction to iteration theory of entire functions see \cite {berg1}.\\ A family $\F$ of meromorphic functions is normal in a domain $D\subset\C$ if every sequence in $\F$ has a subsequence which converges locally uniformly in $D$ to a meromorphic function or to the constant $\ity.$ The set of normality or the Fatou set $F(G)$ of a transcendental semigroup $G$, is the largest open subset of $\C$ on which the family of functions in $G$ is normal.
+A family $\F$ of meromorphic functions is normal in a domain $D\subset\C$ if every sequence in $\F$ has a subsequence which converges locally uniformly in $D$ to a meromorphic function or to the constant $\ity.$ The set of normality or the Fatou set $F(G)$ of a transcendental semigroup $G$, is the largest open subset of $\C$ on which the family of functions in $G$ is normal.
 Thus $z_0\in F(G)$ if it has a neighborhood $U$ on which the family $\{g:g\in G\}$ is normal.
 The Julia set $J(G)$ of $G$ is the complement of $F(G),$ that is $J(G)=\ti\C\setminus F(G).$ The semigroup generated by a single function $g$ is denoted by $[g].$ In this case we denote $F([f])$ by $F(f)$ and $J([f])$ by $J(f)$ which are the respective Fatou set and Julia set in the classical Fatou-Julia theory of iteration of a single transcendental entire function.
 The dynamics of a semigroup is more complicated than those of a single function.
 Some of the properties in the classical dynamics do not get preserved in the semigroup case.
 For instance $F(G)$ and $J(G)$ need not be completely invariant and $J(G)$ may not be the entire complex plane $\C$ even if $J(G)$ has an interior point, see \cite{martin}.
-In this paper we have generalised some of the dynamics of a transcendental entire function on its Fatou set to the dynamics of semigroup of transcendental entire functions.
-Furthermore the dynamics of conjugate semigroups and Abelian transcendental semigroups have also been investigated.
-Some work in this direction have been done by Poon \cite{poon1} and Zhigang \cite{zhigang}.
+In this paper we have generalised the dynamics of a transcendental entire function on its Fatou set to the dynamics of semigroup of transcendental entire functions.
+Furthermore the dynamics of conjugate semigroups, abelian transcendental semigroups and wandering and Baker domains of transcendental semigroups have also been investigated.